Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Show All Answers

 East Greenwich residents must submit to the Parks & Recreation Office the online account request form.
 The office will then verify the information and set up your account.
-When you account has been activated you will be sent an email notifing you that you may now sign up online.
+When you account has been activated you will be sent an email notifying you that you may now sign up online.
 (Non-residents can not have an online account, which insures East Greenwich residents get preference in programs.)

 East Greenwich residents are given preference in all programs.
 Non-residents may submit a registration form during the registration period (without payment.)
 Non-residents are placed on the wait list.
 As the class date draws near and if there is adequate room in a program you will receive a phone call offering you an available space; at this time payment is required.
 (East Greenwich residents are those residing within the cooperate boundaries of the Town.
-Proof of residency may be required (registerd voter, car registered in Town, child eligible to enroll in EG Public Schools, renter's agreement at an EG home.))
+Proof of residency may be required (registered voter, car registered in Town, child eligible to enroll in EG Public Schools, renter's agreement at an EG home.))

 The Parks & Recreation Office maintains the mooring permits and wait list for a mooring on the western side of Greenwich Cove.
 If you would like to be placed on the wait list, you must fill out the Mooring Wait List Application and submit it along with the application fee to the Parks & Recreation Office.
 After the renewal period in March, available mooring permits will be issued to those on the wait list.
 Your name remains on the wait list until you are offered a mooring.
 There are resident, non-resident and commercial mooring permits.
 The City of Warwick manages the moorings on the eastern side (Goddard Park side) of the Cove.